 Shifting geography, Dvořák’s The Devil and Kate, like Luisa Fernanda, is a work that has never been off the boards in its home country since its premiere.
 Though it may seem heresy to say so, The Devil and Kate is generally considered even more popular in the Czech Republic and in Slovakia than than Dvořák’s best-known opera Rusalka (1901).
 Besides its robust humour, one of the work’s greatest attractions is its abundance of folk dances.
 Ever since Opera in Concert’s presentation of Rusalka in 1998, Silva-Marin became curious about Dvořák’s other eight published operas.
 As it happened he came across a DVD of the Wexford Festival’s 1988 production of the opera sung in English.
 Based on a Bohemian fairy tale, Kate wants to dance so much that she declares she’d dance with the devil himself.
 What do you know but a mysterious stranger named Marbuel suddenly appears, dances with Kate and disappears with her underground.
 Fortunately, Kate has a friend Jirka, who vows to rescue her.
 Marion Newman sings Kate, Giles Tomkins will be the devil’s servant Marbuel.
 OiC will use the same clever translation by Ian Gledhill used at Wexford.
 For more information about TOT visit www.torontooperetta.com and for OiC go to www.operainconcert.com.
 Without the efforts of Guillermo Silva-Marin, Toronto’s opera scene would lose the diversity that makes it so rich.

-Christopher Hoile is a Toronto-based writer on opera.
+Christopher Hoile is a Toronto-based writer on opera and theatre.
 He can be contacted at firstname.lastname@example.org.